Plum Bayou Mounds Archeological State Park: Plum Bayou Mounds Site

 Mound groups, such as this one, were religious and social centers for people living in the surrounding countryside.
 Plum Bayou Mounds itself had a small population, made up primarily of political and religious leaders of the community and their families.
-This center was occupied from about 600 to 1050 CE.
+This center was occupied from the 7th to the 11th century.

 Located on the banks of an oxbow lake, the archaeological site once had an 8–10 ft and 5298 ft earthen embankment and ditch on three sides.
 The other side was the lake, now called Mound Pond.
 Eighteen mounds were built inside the high curving 1 mile embankment, and two were originally 38 and 49 ft high.
 Mounds were placed along the edges of two open areas (plazas) which were used for political, religious, and social activities attended by people from the vicinity.
 At least two mounds were used for feasting, as indicated by discarded food remains.
 Deer were a favorite food.
 Mound locations seem to have been planned using principles based on the alignment with important solar positions and standardized units of measurement.
 Most of the mounds were flat-topped platform mounds with buildings on them.
 Other Native Americans lived on the site in the 15th century, but they did not build the mounds.